Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 In only a few more meters, the sculpture below is called simply, "El Agua" or The Water.
 It shows the relationship between man and water and how for centuries the two have gone hand in hand.

-And in only another block, the Plaza Constitucion wields a lovely butterfly sculpture.
+After only another block, the Plaza Constitucion wields a lovely butterfly sculpture.
 Just across from the sculpture in the plaza is a fountain with potable water, if you need it.

 Only a few steps from the plaza, this wall mural to the ubiquitous stork was fun to see.